Symplectic toric stratified spaces with isolated singularities: Homogeneous unimodular local embeddings

-\begin{defn} Given a manifold with corners $W$ with a free and proper action of $\R$, a unimodular local embedding $\psi:W\to\fg^*$ (see Definition ~\ref{d:ule}) is a {\sf homogeneous unimodular local embedding} if $\psi(t\cdot w)=e^t\psi(w)$ for every $t\in \R$ and $w\in W$. \end{defn}
+\begin{defn} For $W$ a manifold with corners with a free and proper action of $\R$, a {\sf homogeneous unimodular local embedding} is a unimodular local embedding $\psi:W\to \fg^*$ (see Definition \ref{d:ule}) so that $\psi(t \cdot w) = e^t \psi(w)$ for every $t\in \R$ and $w\in W$. \end{defn}

-There is more simply verified set of conditions a unimodular local embedding $\psi:W\to \fg^*$ can satisfy in order to be a homogeneous unimodular local embedding.
-Furthermore, there is at most one action of $\R$ on $W$ with respect to which $\psi$ is homogeneous.